Who Cares 2019: Executive Summary

 ABOUT THE PROJECT

-Since 2017, The Chronicle of Social Change has been working to build the nation’s first public resource on foster care capacity.
+Since 2017, The Imprint has been working to build the nation’s first public resource on foster care capacity.
 We collect data directly from each state, and combine that with specially obtained federal reports to shed light on two critical questions:

 How many children and youth are in foster care today?
 And where and with whom are they living?